 Ant-Man and the Wasp: Quantumania

-Despite a blockbuster budget of $200.0M, Ant-Man and the Wasp: Quantumania became a financial success, earning $476.1M worldwide—a 138% return.
-This commercial performance validated the ambitious narrative scope, illustrating how audiences embrace fresh perspective even at blockbuster scale.
+Despite a major studio investment of $200.0M, Ant-Man and the Wasp: Quantumania became a commercial success, earning $476.1M worldwide—a 138% return.
+This commercial performance validated the ambitious narrative scope, confirming that audiences embrace fresh perspective even at blockbuster scale.

 Plot Structure